czottmann/render-claude-context/README.md

 # render-claude-context

-Tired of maintaining several sets of context and rules for Claude Code, opencode, and Gemini CLI?
+Tired of maintaining several sets of context and rules for Claude Code, Crush, Gemini CLI, and opencode?

 This node.js CLI tool processes `CLAUDE.md` files with hierarchical collection and recursive `@`-import resolution.
 Walks directory tree from current to `~/.claude/`, collecting all `CLAUDE.md` files and processing them with file import resolution.
 Saves processed context files with resolved imports next to the original `CLAUDE.md` files or in a specific location (configurable).

-These files can then be used as context for Gemini or opencode.
+These files can then be used as context for [Crush](https://github.com/charmbracelet/crush), [Gemini](https://github.com/google-gemini/gemini-cli), or [opencode](https://github.com/sst/opencode).

 ## But why?